St. Lucian Cuisine: A Historical Look

 Given the myriad of diverse peoples which, over the past 500 years, melded into today’s Saint Lucia, it is not surprising that what has resulted is a unique and very interesting culture.
-As would be expected, these influences are readily seen in the foods and cooking styles used on island.
+As would be expected, these influences are readily seen in the foods and cooking styles used in Saint Lucian cuisine.
 Some of the island’s traditional fruits and vegetables are indigenous, but most were brought in from South America by the early Amerindians or by Europeans and Africans in colonial days.

 The significant influx of East Indians to Saint Lucia in the 19th century also dramatically influenced local cooking styles and seasoning, an influence that is readily recognizable to this day.
 Interestingly, this evolutionary process is presently continuing as local tastes are being influenced by the arrival of Chinese immigrants over the past decade; their authentic restaurants are very popular with the local population.

 It should be noted that many restaurants use the term ‘Creole’ to describe Saint Lucia’s local style of food.
 This name originated from the influences of the French in Saint Lucia’s history; the local patois language is called ‘Creole’.
 The term, as used to describe the island’s local cuisine, is not synonymous with the Louisiana or New Orleans Creole food.